 Why U.S. Catholics kneel during the Eucharist—and the rest of the world stands

-After the Second Vatican Council, the General Instruction of the Roman Missal (GIRM #43) mandated standing during the Eucharistic prayer, but the U.S. bishops asked for an exception.
+Following the Second Vatican Council, the General Instruction of the Roman Missal (GIRM #43) mandated standing during the Eucharistic Prayer; however, the U.S. bishops requested an exception.
 In the United States, we kneel “except when prevented on occasion by reasons of health, lack of space, the large number of people present, or some other good reason.”

 The bishops believed that American Catholics would be scandalized if they were asked to stand during the Eucharistic prayer.
 The Vatican granted the U.S. an exception to the universal rule.